MagnusS/bmtune/README.md

 optimisations that may be needed (e.g. `rcu_nocbs`, `rcu_nocb_poll` and
 parameters to disable power saving states).

+The `ocaml_bench_scripts` [documentation](https://github.com/ocaml-bench/ocaml_bench_scripts/#notes-on-hardware-and-os-settings-for-linux-benchmarking) contains more details on what needs to be configured and why.

 When `bmtune` is executed, it will (without warning)

 	1. Check that at least one core is isolated